walking and talking therapy

 Even if you’re confident talking face to face, you might become apprehensive when confronting particularly tricky issues for you.
 The combination of walking and fresh air allows for easier engagement and process, and you can feel more grounded as you’re moving forward while walking.
 Walking helps increase the blood flow to the brain, and help creating new ideas to tackle any issues which may come up.

 Another thought might be about the weather?
-Usually, the first session would take place at my indoor counselling space where we would agree on what to do if the weather is bad.
+Usually, the first session would take place at my indoor counselling space or by telephone where we would agree on what to do if the weather is bad.
 Being aware of the diverse weather we have I am okay with a few drops of rain, but it is your call, and happy to offer the possibility of either cancelling a session due to bad weather or conducting the session indoor, online, or by telephone.

 During our first session we would discuss: